Featured Image: The Everygirl

 The difference in friendships and committed partnerships is physical intimacy.
 To have a healthy relationship, you must understand your partner’s needs when it comes to physical intimacy.
 This practice includes not only your sexual contact but also other acts of intimate connection.

 As we learned in elementary school with Maslow’s hierarchy of needs, our sexual desire is a basic human need.
 As life gets busy with work and family, our sex lives can take a back burner.
 You may find that scheduling time for sexual intimacy may improve the quality of your relationship.

 Also, focusing on other acts of intimacy like stroking your partner’s back while you watch a show instead of scrolling through your phone, may improve your connection.
 Pay attention to the level of intimate connection you have with your partner throughout the day.

 We live in a world of constant messages about meeting our own needs.
 However, in a happy relationship, you must focus on the needs of each other.
-In order to do this, you must have a heart for service.
+To do this, you must have the heart for service.

 4. Make a Plan for the Future

 If you are a committed unmarried couple, it is especially important to make a plan for the future.
-In order to feel secure in your relationship, it is key to know the long-term goals of the relationship.
-This will help eliminate resentment.
+It is vital to know the long-term goals of the relationship in order to feel secure in your relationship.
+This practice will help eliminate resentment.